 So what do cops carry?

-Police officers almost universally carry jacketed hollow points.
-There are a number of alternative bullet styles – which I’ll get to momentarily – but JHP reigns supreme among law enforcement at the local, state and federal level, from the FBI on down.
-It’s the most common kind of self-defense ammo.
+Police officers almost universally carry jacketed hollow point ammo.
+There are a number of bullet styles – which I’ll get to momentarily – but JHP reigns supreme among law enforcement at the local, state, and federal levels.
+It’s the most common self-defense ammo.

 What brands, specifically?

-Federal HST, Remington Golden Saber, Speer Gold Dot and Winchester Ranger are most prevalent.
-The ammunition industry makes “law-enforcement only” ammunition, but it’s typically no different than what you can buy at Cabela’s.
-Additionally, some retailers sell it to civilians, though you’ll have to do some hunting online.
+Federal HST, Remington Golden Saber, Speer Gold Dot and Winchester Ranger are the most prevalent.
+The ammunition industry makes “law-enforcement only” ammunition, but it’s typically no different than what you can buy at your local Sportsman’s Warehouse.
+Additionally, some retailers will sell LEO-only ammo to civilians, though you’ll have to do some hunting online.

 However, there’s something you should know.
-The typical police officer carries a duty pistol such as a Beretta 92, GLOCK 17 or SIG P226.
+The typical police officer carries a duty pistol such as a GLOCK 17 or SIG P320.
 The typical civilian carries a compact semi-automatic, with many preferring a subcompact.
 Why that’s important is that not all self-defense ammunition is made to function well in pistols with short barrels.

-A truncated barrel also truncates muzzle velocity, and the thing about expanding ammunition is that – depending on its design – it may not work below a certain threshold of velocity.
-Therefore, if you carry a small pistol, such as a Smith & Wesson Shield, GLOCK 43 or Ruger LC9s (or for that matter, a .380) select a load that’s designed for a short barrel.
+A truncated barrel also truncates muzzle velocity, and the thing about expanding ammunition is that – depending on its design – it may not work below a certain velocity threshold.
+Therefore, if you carry a small pistol, such as a Smith & Wesson Shield, GLOCK 43 or Ruger LC9s, select a load that’s designed for a short barrel.

 The really popular styles of ammunition for practical purposes, including self-defense and hunting, are the most popular for a reason in most instances.
 They’ve been proven to work reliably and – at this stage in the game – it isn’t terribly likely that the wheel is getting reinvented anytime soon.